-Biochemistry of Alcohol Detox
+The Biochemistry Of Alcohol Detox

-What is Alcohol Withdrawal Syndrome?
+What Is Alcohol Withdrawal Syndrome?

 Recognizing Alcohol Withdrawal Symptoms

+Is it a hangover or alcohol withdrawal?
+While both share common symptoms, they are not the same.
+Alcohol detox symptoms and hangover symptoms may both include headaches, nausea, excessive sweating, and fatigue.
 Identifying the root cause of the symptoms is crucial in recognizing alcohol withdrawal.
-After a night of overindulging, the effects can be felt in the morning – this is known as a hangover.
-On the other hand, for someone struggling with alcohol use disorder or dependency, their body reacts differently: withdrawal symptoms occur those struggling with alcohol abuse reduce their drinking or abruptly stop consuming altogether.
+After a night of overindulging, the effects can be felt in the morning.
+This is known as a common hangover.
+On the flip side, for someone struggling with alcohol use disorder or dependency, the body reacts differently.
+Thus, withdrawal symptoms occur in those struggling with many alcohol abusers when they suddenly reduce their drinking or abruptly stop consuming alcohol altogether.

-Common Mild Withdrawal Symptoms
+Common “Mild” Withdrawal Symptoms

 Severe Withdrawal Symptoms

-Mental Health Symptoms of Alcohol Withdrawal
+Mental Health Symptoms Of Alcohol Withdrawal

-While the alcohol withdrawal can bring about symptoms affecting mental health, those with underlying mental illness like borderline personality disorder, could experience more serious symptoms that are worsened by existing mental disorders.
-Medication management for psychiatric disorders can become harder when an individual is struggling with alcohol addiction.
+Individuals recognizing the depth of their alcoholism may feel overwhelmed with feelings of shame, guilt, and even anxiety.
+This often leads to the individual continuing to drink simply to numb their uncomfortable emotional responses.
+While alcohol withdrawal can bring an assortment of symptoms that affect one’s mental health, those with underlying mental illness issues like Borderline Personality Disorder may experience intensified symptoms that are worsened by existing mental disorders.
+Medication management for psychiatric disorders can become much more difficult when an individual is struggling with alcohol addiction.

-Alcohol Withdrawal Timeline
+The Timeline Of Alcohol Withdrawal

-3-12 hours after the last drink: mild withdrawal symptoms like a headache, nausea, changes in blood pressure, light sensitivity, sleep disturbances and irritability is common in the hours immediately after a person decides to quit drinking.
+3-12 Hours After The Last Drink: Mild withdrawal symptoms such as headaches, nausea, changes in blood pressure, sensitivity to light, sleep disturbances, and irritability are common in the hours immediately after a person ceases to drink after heavy consumption.

-48-96 hours after the last drink: for light drinkers, alcohol withdrawal symptoms would start subsiding by the 96 hour mark.
-For heavy drinkers, symptoms could continue deteriorating.
-Withdrawal symptoms like seizures, delirium tremens, suicidal ideations require immediate 9-1-1 attention.
-An alcohol detox center can help mitigate severe alcohol withdrawal symptoms after discharge from the hospital.
+48-96 Hours After The Last Drink: For light drinkers, alcohol withdrawal symptoms typically start subsiding by the 96th-hour mark.
+For heavy drinkers, symptoms often progress.
+Withdrawal symptoms at this point involve but are not limited to seizures, Delirium Tremens, and, in severe cases, death.
+Suicidal ideations require immediate medical attention.
+An alcohol detox center can help mitigate severe alcohol withdrawal symptoms after discharge.

 10 Things To Help Your Alcohol Detox Process

-- Hydrate with water and electrolytes.
-Water and Gatorade can help prevent dehydration.
-Taking small sips can help with nausea as well.
+- Hydrate With Water And Electrolytes: Water and Gatorade can help prevent dehydration.
+Taking small sips can help with nausea, as well.

-Alcohol Detox & Treatment Options Available
+Alcohol Detox And Treatment Options Available

 Frequently Asked Questions About Alcohol Detox

-Consulting professionals to help is the best route to take when navigating alcohol withdrawal symptoms and alcohol detox.
-We’ve put together some frequently asked questions about alcohol withdrawal below.
+Consulting professionals to help you is the best route to take when navigating alcohol withdrawal symptoms and alcohol detox.
+We have put together some frequently asked questions about alcohol detox below.

-How to detox from alcohol at home?
+How can someone detox from alcohol at home?

 What is Delirium Tremens?